cbarkr/portfolio/src/words/koansfordummies.md

 I then asked _what_ "I" really is.
 Is my _self_ my body? my mind? my consciousness?
 I rediscovered the mind-body problem.
 Recalling Clark and Chalmer's _extended mind thesis_ (EMT), I thought that the _self_ may overflow from one's body, mind, or consciousness.
 "I" may exist, at least partially, in a notebook or someone else's mind.
 From this perspective, selfhood appears to be a contradiction; I mean, if I extend past myself, am I really me?
 Rather, does not this contradiction imply the nonexistence of the _self_ in the first place?
 Am I _nobody_?

 Unbecoming (i.e. dissolution of the self; ego-death) is sought in Zen practice.
 Since my conclusion vaguely aligned with the idea of unbecoming, I assumed it was correct.
-Relieved, I considered this my first _kensho_ (insight, awakening, etc.) and carried on.
+Relieved, I considered this my first _kensho_ (insight; awakening) and carried on.

 However, I grew dissatisfied with my answer.
 It was not some "ah-ha!" or "eureka!" moment.
 It was merely the recollection of a thought once past in a philosophy class.